Infineon/mtb-example-fx2g3-canfd-interface/README.md

 Follow the instructions in your preferred IDE.
 </details>

 ### Log messages

 By default, the USBFS port is enabled for debug logs.

-To enable debug logs on UART, set the `USBFS_LOGS_ENABLE` compiler flag to '0u' in the *makefile*.
-SCB4 of the EZ-USB&trade; FX2G3 device is used as UART with a baud rate of 921600 to send out log messages through the P11.0 pin.
+To enable debug logs on UART, set the **USBFS_LOGS_ENABLE** compiler flag to '0u' in the *Makefile* file.
+SCB4 of the EZ-USB&trade; FX2G3 device is used as UART with a baud rate of 921,600 to send out log messages through the P11.0 pin.

-The verbosity of the debug log output can be modified by setting `DEBUG_LEVEL` macro in the *main.c* file with the values shown in **Figure 1**.
+Debug the code example by setting debug levels for the UART logs.
+Set the `DEBUG_LEVEL` macro in the *main.c* file with the following values for debugging:

 **Table 1.
 Debug values**

  Macro value  | Description
  :--------    | :-------------
  1u           | Enable only error messages
  2u           | Enable error and warning messages
- 3u           | Enable info messages as well
- 4u           | Enable all message types
+ 3u           | Enable error, warning, and info messages 4u           | Enable all message types
 <br>

 ## Design and implementation

-> **Note:** The EZ-USB&trade; FX2G3 device has four MPNs/OPNs, each with distinct features.
-By default, this code example is compatible with the `CYUSB2318-BF104AXI` MPN, which is available on the `KIT_FX2G3_104LGA` kit.
-To use this code example with other MPNs, evaluate MPN compatibility and align it with the corresponding feature set.
-For details, contact the [Infineon support](https://www.infineon.com/cms/en/about-infineon/company/contacts/support/).

 In this code example, the CAN FD block is configured with custom configurations because it is not configured to work with default BSP configurations.